 '399 Patent, col. 5:56-62; '449 Patent, col. 4:55-61.
 This language supports the conclusion that, as its name implies, the data transmit/receive device is to "receive data from the host device," or it is the site "from which data is to be read" and it "can also communicate actively with the host device."

 Id.
-The specification also notes an "important advantage of the interface device of the present invention" is the "extremely high data transfer rates by using, for data interchange, the host device-own [sic] BIOS routines."
+The specification also notes an "important advantage of the interface device of the present invention" is the "extremely high data transfer rates by using, for data interchange, the host deviceown [sic] BIOS routines."
 '399 Patent, col: 8:43-46; '449 Patent, col. 7:43-47 (emphasis added).

 In every instance, the Claims, Figures, and specification refer to data transmit/receive devices and not to "data transmit devices" or "data transmit or receive devices."
 In fact, the name of the interface device itself emphasizes that both data transfer and receipt are important attributes of the data transfer/receive device: the invention is a "flexible interface for communication between a host and an analog I/O device," i.e., the data transmit/receive device is an input and output device.
 '399 Patent, Title; '449 Patent, Title.

-While the data transmit/receive device does not engage in two-way communication at all times, the Claims and specification require it to have the capability of two-way communication.
-The Court thus construes the term "data transmit/receive device" to mean "a device that is capable of transmitting data to and receiving data from the host device when connected to the host device by the interface device."
+From this analysis, the Court initially concluded, "While the data transmit/receive device does not engage in two-way communication at all times, the Claims and specification require it to have the capability of two-way communication."
+Mem.
+Op.
+[Dkt. # 312] at 29.
+On reconsideration, the Court finds that it erred, despite the language of the specification on which it relied.